× Gasteraloe

-× Gasteraloe (also known as × Gastrolea) is a genus of hybrid plants, from mixtures of species from the Aloe or Aristaloe and Gasteria genera.
+× Gasteraloe (× Gastrolea) is a nothogenus of hybrid plants, from crosses between species in the genera Gasteria and Aloe or Aristaloe.
+Since the plants originated as hybrids, and accordingly are not true species in the sense of formal Plant taxonomy, Gasteraloe is not technically a true genus, but a "nothogenus", whether the plants' gametes are sterile or not.

 Description

 × Gasteraloe hybrids are typically stemless or almost stemless.
 Their succulent leaves, which are usually spotted or marked and have toothed margins, form rosettes.

 Gonialoe variegata and Aristaloe aristata are especially commonly used for these hybrids, as they are far more amenable to hybridization with gasterias than most other "aloes".

 List of known hybrids

 Among the range of × Gasteraloe hybrids that are known so far are: